 It was named the Grosvenor Room possibly after John Grosvenor Calverley, although he was still alive and didn’t die until 1933.
 Another possibility is that it was in memory of the Grosvenor farming family which a Calverley daughter had married into in the 18th century.
 One of them was Bower Grosvenor, the tenant of Greenland Farm, who had died in 1889.
 Before moving to Oulton he had been a brick manufacturer and iron master in Hunslet.
 His father appears to have named him after his business partner, Joshua Bower, whose sons Thomas and Robert William owned the colliery company T. & R.W.
 Bower which operated the pits on the Lowther estate at Swillington.

 A grand opening ceremony and bazaar took place on Wednesday 30 October 1912 attended by the President of the Institute, Major Horace Walter Calverley.
-He had inherited on the sudden death of his brother, John Selwin Calverley, at Oulton Hall just after Christmas 1900.
-Since then he had chosen to live at his wife’s ancestral home, Down Hall in Essex, although he reguarly travelled north to keep an eye on the estate which was still earning a substantial income from the coal mined from underneath it.
+He had inherited the family fortune on the sudden death of his brother, John Selwin Calverley, at Oulton Hall just after Christmas 1900.
+Since 1902 he had lived in London and at Down Hall in Essex, inherited from his mother’s brother, although he regularly travelled north to keep an eye on the Oulton estate which was still earning a substantial income from the coal mined from underneath it.

 In a speech John Farrer said he was extremely pleased in having the honour of asking Major Calverley to open “the fine room.”
 He was greatly delighted because the ceremony was “the crowning point of a splendid effort.”
 His recollection was that the first part of the Institute was built following the formation of a committee which had met at Oulton school in 1892.
-One of its members was Rev. A. G. Rawsthorne, Vicar of Oulton who had become the Bishop of Whalley.
+One of its members was Rev. Atherton Gwillym Rawstorne, Vicar of Oulton who had become the Bishop of Whalley in 1909.

 Major Calverley said the Grosvenor Room completed a fine institution.
 Most of the money had been raised and it was a true Yorkshire saying that “where there was a will there was a way.”
 This had been so in this case and it was really wonderful how the money had been secured.